Reactions to the George Floyd protests: Backlash

-The protests have been met with counter-protesters and disruption in some places, such as in rural Oregon.
+The protests were met with counter-protesters and disruption in some places, such as in rural Oregon.
 There have been various reports of Proud Boys and people with anti-federal government and/or white supremacist ideals such as the Boogaloo movement infiltrating protests as part of a larger strategy of causing a "race war", or a "second Civil War."
 Individuals associated with these movements have been charged in connection with terrorist plots, car attacks, and shootings that have taken place in conjunction with the protests.

 A spate of anti-Black hate crimes has been reported amidst the protests, along with increased online hate speech.
 Some George Floyd murals have been vandalized.
 A number of Facebook groups have reportedly used George Floyd's name as a cloak to help spread white supremacist rhetoric.